virginia-d90/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A programing API for HTML and XML. it defines the logical structure of documents and the way a document is accessed and manipulated

 2. What is an event?

+An event is JavaScript's interaction with HTML that occur wht the user or brower manipulates a page

 3. What is an event listener?

+it is a inbuilt function in JavaScript which takes an event to listen for and a second argument to be called whenever the described event gets fired.

 4. Why would we convert a NodeList into an Array?

+because a NodeList cannot use array Methods

 5. What is a component?

+A small potentially reuseable set of logic, behaviors and interface elements that return UI

 ### Git Set up